LuisVilarBarbosa/TextCategorizer/README.md

 - The code is relatively generic and can be used as a basis for other experiments, but should be tuned for practical applications.

-- The tool in this repository is no longer being maintained.
+- The tool in this repository is based on the tool present in https://github.com/LuisVilarBarbosa/DISS.